LArbys/LArCV/mac/README.md

 also... this is beta... so please contact me (`vgenty@larbys.com`) or open a ticket with issues
 #####How is the data stored
 ROIs placed on the image are stored in an EventROI data product in the output ROOT file, separate from the file containing the displayed image.
-For the output LArCV file, I set the "id" of the event to `(1,0,event)` where `event` is the TTree entry number for the file containg the Image2D.
-It's the same number listed under the display in the `Entry` box.
+For the output LArCV file, I set the "id" of the event to `(1,X,event)` where `event` is the TTree entry number for the file containg the Image2D and `X` to indicate if the event contains a valid ROI (i.e. is not empty).
+When `X=1` the user has indicated a valid ROI, when `X=0` the ROI is empty. `entry` is the same integer value listed under the display in the `Entry` box.

 #####How you should scan
 I would start from the beginning and go one by one, placing a set of ROIs (1 per plane) of fixed size (user can choose this in the far right panel) per image.
 If I don't see what I want, move to the next event.
 If I put ROIs to my likeing on an image, make sure to his **Capture ROIs** to save that event's ROIs to memory.
 If I get tired I would stop at a certain point, hit **Capture ROIs** then ***Store ROIs***.
 To pick up where I left off I would **start a brand new ROOT file**.
 Then offline I would concatenate the two files.
 The only way to match up the ROI to the Image2D is via the "id" I give it (described above).